 9.2.3 interfere with the mechanism of the equipment; or

-10.1 The customer and RBMR shall each sign a new Transfer Note: It is an offense to overload skips or to set fire to materials in the skip.
+10.1 The customer and RBWS shall each sign a new Transfer Note.
+It is an offence to overload skips or to set fire to materials in the skip.
 Any damage caused to skips will be charged to the hirer, the minimum charge will be £100.
-The skip hirer is responsible for the lighting of a skip on a license and safety of the cones and lights.
+The skip hirer is responsible for the lighting of a skip on a licence and safety of the cones and lights.
 Hirers ordering vehicles off the public highway do so entirely at their own risk.

-10.2 RBMR will be entitled to refuse to deal with any material:
+10.2 RBWS will be entitled to refuse to deal with any material:

-10.2.1 which has reason to believe is toxic, poisonous, explosive, inflammable or otherwise dangerous; or
+10.2.1 which it has reason to believe is toxic, poisonous, explosive, inflammable or otherwise dangerous; or

-10.2.2 the handling of which may cause RBMR to incur civil or criminal liability; or
+10.2.2 the handling of which may cause RBWS to incur civil or criminal liability; or

 10.2.3 which it has reason to believe is or may be a special waste; or

-10.2.4 the disposal of which might involve RBMR in additional expense or an unreasonable amount of extra work.
+10.2.4 the disposal of which might involve RBWS in additional expense or an unreasonable amount of extra work.

-11.1 RBMR will use all reasonable endeavours to satisfy itself that any disposal site at which the customer’s waste is disposed of is operated in accordance with statutory requirements where such disposal site is not operated by RBMR.
-However, RBMR accepts no liability whatsoever for any third party’s failure so to operate.
+11.1 RBWS will use all reasonable endeavours to satisfy itself that any disposal site at which the customer’s waste is disposed of is operated in accordance with statutory requirements where such disposal site is not operated by RBWS.
+However, RBWS accepts no liability whatsoever for any third party’s failure so to operate.

 12.0 CANCELLATION POLICY